andyfischer/rqe/README.md

 # inmemory-query #

-Small helper library that acts as an in-memory database, with querying and transformations.
+Javascript library for doing database-like operations on in-memory data